w5xd/Mfj998Rt-mods/ReadMe.md

 available to the original PIC processor, so maybe you can modify this code to be useful on the indoor model.

-MFWD and MREF are connected, but are not supported by this sketch.
+MFWD and MREF are routed to the Arduino, but are not supported by this sketch.
-The START line is connected (it comes from the PIC band selector uProc on the motherboard) but is not supported in the sketch published here.
+The START line is also routed (it comes from the PIC band selector uProc on the motherboard) but is not supported in the sketch published here.
 The communication protocol for that PIC uProc is not, as far as I know, published by MFJ.